The Church Calendar: A year with Christ

 Act I — Advent: Humanity waits in darkness for the promised Messiah

-Act II - Christmas: God becomes man to save His people
+Act II — Christmas: God becomes man; the eternal enters time

 Act III — Lent: Christ journeys toward His saving sacrifice